ArtemkaKun/v-project-basement/README.md

 1. Copy-paste the `.github` folder to your V project.
 2. Go to the `.github` folder and remove `FUNDING.yml` file.
 3. Go to the `github/workflows` folder and edit `new-changes-validation.yml` file -
-change `v-project-basement` to your project name in all `/home/runner/work/v-project-basement/v-project-basement/vlang/` lines.
+replace all `v-project-basement` with the name of your project.

 # Why?